 Program Requirements & Additional Information

 - The request for proposals is open to individual artists of color and Native artists, or artist teams led by an artist of color or Native artist.

 - The project is rooted in a specific geographic area, and there is a strong relationship between the place, the people who have connections there, and the art-making.
 We recognize that colonialism and white supremacy have disconnected people from place and that cultural communities may be dispersed, and we invite artists to draw the connections between the issue or opportunity, the community, the particular place where the project will happen, and the project itself.

 - There is a partnership component to realizing the project.
 This could be between two or more artists, or an artist and an organization/business, or some combination.
 Organizations may not apply, although they may partner with an artist or artist team who is leading the project.

 - These funds are designated for one-time project support, and must be spent within one year.
-Funds will be disbursed around late March/early April 2019.
+Funds will be disbursed around the end of April 2020.

 We select grantees for the ANPI Program based on the following criteria:

 - Project is located in communities of color, Native communities and/or low-income communities in Minneapolis, St. Paul or the surrounding suburbs.

 - Projects are led by an artist of color or a Native artist.